Mobility and transport projects: Optimum mobility

 Electric transport between aircraft and gate

 We take our objective seriously not only in the all-access parts of the airport, but also in the areas off-limits to the general public.
-Currently, we now have 35 electric buses to transport passengers between their aircraft and their gate.
+Currently, we have 37 electric platform buses to transport passengers between their aircraft and their gate.
 These buses were specially designed for and in cooperation with the airport.

-Stationary aircraft normally use their kerosene-driven auxiliary motors or a diesel-powered generator to supply electricity and climate control.
-To reduce this, we equipped 73 aircraft stands with installations for Fixed Electrical Ground Power (400 Hz) and pre-conditioned air units.
+Stationary aircraft normally use their own kerosene-driven auxiliary motors (APU) or a separate diesel-powered generator (GPU) to supply electricity and airconditioning.
+To reduce this fossil fuel use, we equipped 70 aircraft stands with installations for fixed electrical ground power (400 Hz) and pre-conditioned air units.